Do High School Relationships Last in College?

 Some people who are wondering what percent of high school relationships last may refer to a relationship that may have ended for a while, only to be rekindled as adults.
 Hypothetically this can be a way to get the best of both worlds.
 Both parties will be able to grow as individuals but still be able to share past experiences from adolescence that have already strengthened their bond to a certain extent.

-Some studies also suggest that individuals are more likely to have extramarital affairs when the third party is a high school sweetheart to one of the marriage parties.
+Some studies also suggest that individuals are more likely to have extramarital affairs when the third party is a high school sweetheart of one of the marriage parties.

-Many couples end up asking, how do I get a copy of my divorce decree.
+Many couples end up asking, how do I retrieve my marriage dissolution record?

 However, sometimes, high school couples have stronger relationships than any others.
-(The ones who make it without a marriage background check or premarital background check, that is.)
+(The ones who make it without a partner background investigation or prenup background verifications, that is.)
 Individuals who understand the basic psychology of a healthy relationship can easily see why high school sweethearts have such healthy relationships.

 If a relationship lasted through high school, and college and resulted in a marriage,1 then several assumptions can be made.